michaeljcalkins/historical-win-by-distance-probability/README.md

 ## Unanswered Questions

-1. What do winning streaks look like?
+1. How do winning streaks effect this trend?
 1. How does one recover from big draw downs?
+1. I'd like to see all these different scenarios charted out as graphs.